 These are unprecedented and uncertain times.
 They will undoubtedly call for unprecedented solutions.
 One thing you can be certain of is our commitment to serving your needs through the continuing COVID-19 pandemic.
 We are taking precautions to protect our employees, clients, and vendors.
-To minimize the opportunity for spread of the COVID-19 virus, we are limiting in-person meetings and have implemented physical distancing and face covering requirements for our offices.
+To minimize the opportunity for the spread of the COVID-19 virus, we are limiting in-person meetings and have implemented physical distancing and face-covering requirements for our offices.
 You may contact us by phone or email at any time, and we can conduct remote meetings through conferencing technology.

 We are also committed to providing you with timely and accurate information about the current COVID-19 outbreak that may affect your South Carolina business.
 Below is a collection of relevant resources for employers in our state.
 The situation changes frequently, so please check back often.